zoew2/Projects/NGramModels/LanguageClassifier/readme.txt

-This class uses the given language models to create a language classifier to determine the most probable language for a given sentence and provide the probability that lead to that judgement.
+This class uses the given language models to create a naive bayesian classifier to determine the most probable language for a given sentence and provide the probability that lead to that judgement.

 For this project, I first stored the data from the language models into a dictionary, storing the unigram probabilities and total word counts of each language sample.
 Then, for each line in the test data, I sum the log probabilities of